-The Mongols living on the grasslands north of China in present day Mongolia have always been masters of horses.
-Their rapid conquest of westward to the fringes of Europe and China is evidence of the skill in cavalry warfare which no nation had an answer to.
-Genghis Khan took on the mission of conquering the whole known world; this vision took him as far as Palestine where the Egyptian kingdom managed to stem the tide.
+The Mongols that live on the grasslands north of China in present day Mongolia have always been masters of horses.
+Their rapid conquest westward to the fringes of Europe and China is evidence of the skill in cavalry warfare which no nation had an answer to.
+Genghis Khan took on the mission of conquering the whole known world; this vision took him as far as Palestine where the Muslim Egyptian kingdom managed to stem the tide.
 In China the Jin dynasty were forced to move their capital from Beijing to Kaifeng in 1215.
-The center of Chinese cultural activity had at this time already moved south, the northern frontier lands were now sparsely populated with peoples which had become integrated with foreign, mainly Muslim tribes.
-Soon the conflict moved south with an alliance of Mongols and Southern Song attacking Kaifeng and on defeat of the Jin established Mongol rule in northern China.
+The center of Chinese cultural activity had by then already moved south, the northern frontier lands were now sparsely populated with peoples which had become integrated with foreign, mainly Muslim tribes.
+Soon Northern China was attacked when an alliance of Mongols and Southern Song attacking Kaifeng and on defeat of the Jin established Mongol rule in northern China.
 Mercifully the million refugees in Kaifeng were spared slaughter, even though extermination was normally the fate of any who resisted the Mongol hordes (and 'horde' is the appropriate word as it is from here the word originates).
 The Yuan (or Mongol) dynasty was declared in Zhongdu (now Beijing) in 1271.
 In the Chinese classic Yi Jing ‘Yuan’ means ‘Great Originator’ giving Genghiz Khan an important credential justifying his right to rule China.

 The overthrow of the Southern Song south of the Yangzi was delayed for fifty years by the death of Genghis Khan in 1227 and also by the physical barrier: the mountains and rivers of Southern China.
 The area controlled by the Chinese Song dynasty is shown with brown stippling on the map.
 The Mongols started an encircling movement by capturing Tibet and Yunnan.
 It was Kublai Khan, Genghis' grandson who eventually defeated the Song Chinese in 1279 to unify the whole of China under the Mongol or Yuan dynasty.
 The Mongol's main military weapon was fear, when the Mongols threatened to massacre a city's inhabitants if they resisted conquest, they meant it.
 No city had successfully held out against them for long.
 The whole population of the city of Changzhou, Jiangsu, over a million people, were slaughtered in 1275.
 Attempts at further Mongol expansion to Japan; Java and Indo-China all failed.
 As the Mongols were hugely outnumbered by the Han Chinese, they could only govern through existing institutions and they became to some extent absorbed into Chinese culture.
 There is a question, echoed later in the Qing (Manchu) dynasty, of whether the real power lay with the Mongols or the Chinese who they supposedly ruled.